A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Numerical Linear Stability

+If the Jacobian matrices, $\mathbf{J}_{\f}(\u_{ss})$ and $\mathbf{J}_{\g}(\u_{ss})$, can be simultaneously diagonalized, then the system \eqref{vectorized_2} reduces to a decoupled system of second-order difference equations.
+In this case, the stability analysis is straight-forward: one computes the roots of the now-decoupled difference equations and analytically studies how they depend on $dt$ and the eigenvalues of $\mathbf{J}_{\f}(\u_{ss})$ and $\mathbf{J}_{\g}(\u_{ss})$.
+Indeed, in Appendix A of \cite{YPD_Part2_2019}, we present the linear stability analysis of \eqref{BDF2_IMEX} for a single linear ODE.
+We use it to study the logistic equation, demonstrating that that the $dt_\infty$ found by the VSSBDF2 adaptive time-stepper is in sharp agreement with the analytically-determined stability restriction $dt^*$.

-For the PNP-FBV system \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R}, we find that the Jacobians cannot be simultaneously diagonalized.
-As a result, we cannot proceed based on an understanding of the time-stepper's behaviour for the ODE $y' = \mu \, y$.
-For this reason, we proceed with a direct computation of the eigenvalues and eigenvectors of the linearized scheme \eqref{vectorized_2}.
-One could do significantly more analysis of the stability if the Jacobians could be simultaneously diagonalized.
+For the PNP-FBV system \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R}, the Jacobians {\it cannot} be simultaneously diagonalized.
+For this reason, we proceed with a numerical computation of the eigenvalues and eigenvectors of the linearized scheme \eqref{vectorized_2} rewritten as